 Dr Fiona Walsh

 Information about research interests of Biology staff members can be found on the Biology Department Website: https://www.maynoothuniversity.ie/biology/our-research

 Students must take a minimum of 10 credits in taught modules (at least 5 in generic/ transferable modules and at least 5 in subject-specific/advanced specialist modules).

 Online application only www.pac.ie/maynoothuniversity

 The following information should be forwarded to PAC, 1 Courthouse Square, Galway or uploaded to your online application form:

-Important: Before applying to PAC, you must contact the head of the laboratory you wish to apply to.
+Important: Before applying to PAC, you must contact the head of the laboratory to which you wish to apply.